jbnicolai/auto-tagger/README.md

 1. `pip install -r requirements.txt` -- you may want to install these packages into a Python virtualenv for this project,
 2. `cd src/main/python/static/` and `bower install` will download all front-end dependencies into a `bower_components` directory,
-3. `brew install solr` will install the Solr server.
-If not using Homebrew, Solr can be installed manually from [Apache](http://lucene.apache.org/solr/);
+3. `brew install solr36` will install the correct version of the Solr server.
+If not using Homebrew, Solr can be installed manually from [Apache](http://lucene.apache.org/solr/); If installed through brew, use `solr36` rather than `solr` in the further instructions.

 ## Getting Stackoverflow questions into Solr